fiatjaf/nak/README.md

-# Nostr Project Board
+# thisisathing

-This repository is associated with the Nostr Project Board kanban board.
+This is a test repository to demonstrate Nostr git workflow functionality.

-## About
+## Description

-This project demonstrates integration between Nostr git repositories and kanban boards for task management.
+A simple repository created for testing purposes.

 ## Getting Started

-This repository uses NIP-34 for git operations on Nostr.
+This is just a placeholder repository for demonstration.

 ## License

-MIT License
+MIT